Decided on 14th September 2022 | Supreme Court of India

 The Court observed that a strong possibility of diminution of assets would suffice the requirement of granting an interim relief as long as the other requirements mentioned above are duly fulfilled.
 The Court lastly observed that balance of convenience must be assessed by weighing the consequences of grant of interim relief against the success or failure of the case.

-The Supreme Court by upholding the Orders of the Bombay High Court has paved way for providing security of costs as an interim relief under Section 9 of the Arbitration Act, which could safeguard the Award Holder at the time of enforcement.
+The Supreme Court by upholding the Orders of the Bombay High Court has reinforced the remedy of security of costs as an interim relief under Section 9 of the Arbitration Act, which could, inter-alia, safeguard the Award Holder at the time of enforcement.